 Safety checking of trainees / students on practicum

-Under the Vulnerable Children Act, the requirements apply to unpaid work that is undertaken as part of an educational or vocational training course (e.g. a student teacher undertaking and practicum placement).
+Under the Children's Act 2014, the requirements apply to unpaid work that is undertaken as part of an educational or vocational training course (e.g. a student teacher undertaking and practicum placement).

 Providers of educational or vocational training courses may have completed some of the components of the safety check as part of their enrolment process.
 For example an interview, reference check and police vet.

 Services need to agree in advance with the training provider what components of the safety check it will complete on their behalf.
 The service must then get a letter from the training provider stating the student’s name, what components of the safety check have been completed, and that they have been done to the standard set out in the Children's Act 2014.

 The service must still complete the identity check and risk assessment for all children’s workers, even if these have already been completed by another organisation.

 In addition to safety checking children’s workers under the Children's Act 2014, centres/services still need to meet their police vetting obligations under Sections 319D-319FE of the Education Act 1989.

 Further information is available on the Police vetting page of the Education website.